-- Learn about the cultural, historical, spiritual, and political realities of the developing world.
+Learn about the cultural, historical, spiritual, and political realities of the developing world.

-- Explore human rights issues with a people whose traditions span centuries of development.
+Explore human rights issues with a people whose traditions span centuries of development.

-- Experience ancient, colonial, and modern influences that have molded cultures of unique strength
+Experience ancient, colonial, and modern influences that have molded cultures of unique strength

-- Learn about Cuban colonial, revolutionary history and the complex U.S.-Cuba relationship
+Learn about Cuban colonial, revolutionary history and the complex U.S.-Cuba relationship

-- Visit medical clinics, art institutions
+Visit medical clinics, art institutions

-- Participate in LGBT Pride celebrations in Havana
+Participate in LGBTQ Pride celebrations in Havana

-- Help deliver medical and educational supplies ... be forever changed.
+Help deliver medical and educational supplies ... be forever changed.

 The Rainbow World Fund Cuba Journey is an educational experience.
-We will learn from Cubans about the realities in their country by visiting projects that serve the Cuban people and engaging in social and cultural education in the context of the LGBT community.
+We will learn from Cubans about the realities in their country by visiting projects that serve the Cuban people and by engaging in social and cultural education in the context of the LGBTQ community.
 The trip includes visits to diverse communities, meeting with leaders from a variety of fields, experiencing time on one of the top ten beaches in the world, great Cuban hospitality, and opportunities to practice your Spanish.
 The program strives to connect participants with the realities, struggles and hopes that Cubans experience each day.
 We also hope to bridge connections with Americans and Cubans in order to build understanding and partnerships.
-This is RWF's sixth trip to Cuba.
+This is RWF's eighth trip to Cuba.

 After we leave Havana we will travel 2.5 hours to beautiful Varadero where we will spend 5 nights.
 We will use this location as a base to visit many humanitarian projects and sites of cultural interest.
 We will be staying at a Centre for Children and the Aged (CESERCE).
 The retreat center is located directly across the street from Varadero Beach, one of the top ten beaches in the world…white sand and clear blue water…. pretty much a dream.
-The Center has a large wrap around covered porch where we will have, weather permitting, many of our meals.
+The Center has a large wraparound, covered porch where we will have, weather permitting, many of our meals.
 The Center has 4 bedrooms available to us, each with it own full bathroom and air conditioning.
 A second accommodation close to the Center will offer us additional accommodations if the size of our group exceeds the Center .
 The center has security and a great staff who will cook most of our meals during the trip.
 Participants need to be prepared for a group experience of communal living.

 Every trip is unique.
 Here are a few of the many highlights from past trips: